OlivierSohn/hamazed/BACKLOG.md

-- handle several midi events at once (server and client side).

-- make the poll period configurable via cl setting
-- report midi poll period when a debugmidi flag is activated (average, min, max)

 - ultra high frequencies robustness: the synth should prevent aliasing : from 4 to 3 samples per sinus period, linearily decrease the volume from 1 to 0.

 1 second = 44100 samples.
 1 second = 44100 / 3 sinus periods = 14700 Hz

+- in game synth, when all harmonics are 1, divide by the sum to avoid overflow.
+Rename to weight.

+- make the poll period configurable via cl setting
+- report midi poll period when a debugmidi flag is activated (average, min, max)

 - portmidi: do not allocate a buffer each time we read midi, use a pre-existing buffer (withForeignPtr)